emanzito/jogo-joao/README.md

 ## License

-This project is licensed under the IT License.
+This project is licensed under the MIT License.

 ### Modifications to the License